rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

    Alternately, if you are running docker-machine on windows, you should use Hyper-V :

    <tt><strong>
-   docker-machine create --driver hyperv vm
+   docker-machine create \-\-driver hyperv vm
    </strong></tt>